SciML/DiffEqDocs.jl/docs/src/analysis/parameter_estimation.md

 This shows that it found the true parameters as the best fit to the likelihood.

-## Parameter Estimation for Stochastic Differential Equations and Monte Carlo
+## Parameter Estimation for Stochastic Differential Equations and Ensembles

 We can use any `DEProblem`, which not only includes `DAEProblem` and `DDEProblem`s, but also stochastic problems.
-In this case, let's use the generalized maximum likelihood to fit the parameters of an SDE's Monte Carlo evaluation.
+In this case, let's use the generalized maximum likelihood to fit the parameters of an SDE's ensemble evaluation.

 Let's use the same Lotka-Volterra equation as before, but this time add noise: